Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 Address: 260 Mt Hay Road Off Bong Bong Road Berry

-5 deluxe king suites are available with kitchenette and a shared 33m heated indoor pool set on 360 acres with magnificent views.
+5 deluxe king suites are available with a kitchenette and a shared 33m heated indoor pool set on 360 acres with magnificent views.

 Address: 640 Princes Highway Berry